LSunny5/noteful/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is my Noteful React Client that works with the noteful-server.

 # Noteful Application with JSON
 This app with allow you to create and add notes in folders.